pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 # Azure

-For a quick installation of Pachyderm on Azure, jump to our [Quickstart page](../quickstart/).
+For a quick test installation of Pachyderm on Azure (suitable for development), jump to our [Quickstart page](../quickstart/).

 !!!
 Important "Before your start your installation process."